hungcq/knowledge-repo/IT/designing-data-intensive-applications/review-questions.md

 - What are the common encoding formats?
 How versioning is handled by each?
 - What are the modes of data flow between processes?
 What are the advs of async messaging over RPC?

+# Replication
+- What are the advs of distributed data?
+- What are the dif algos to replicate data across nodes?
+How are they implemented, including read, write, replication?
+- What are the steps and considerations when designing fail over for leader-based, leaderless replication?
+- What are the problems related to replication lag?
+How to deal with them?
+- What are read and write quorum?
+What should be considered when choosing read & write quorum values?
+- What are the dif ways to implement replication logs?

+# Partitioning
+- What is the main difficulty with partitioning?
+- What are the dif strategies to partition key-value data?
+What are the tradeoff of each approach?
+- How to handle celebrity key problem?
+- What are the dif ways to partition secondary index?
+How read & write are handled in each case?
+- What are the dif ways to assign partition to node?
+How rebalancing is handled in each case, with what tradeoff?
+- Where can partitioning knowledge be kept?
+How is routing & discovery handled?

 # Transactions
 - What is a tran?
 Goal of using tran.
 - Explain 4 concepts in ACID with examples.
 How to ensure durability in: 1 node & multi nodes